Small resolutions of moduli spaces of scaled curves: Introduction

-A mysterious feature of $\overline{Q}_n$ and $\overline{P}_n$ is that they are mildly singular in general (in codimension $3$) despite being fine moduli spaces.
-In this paper, we will construct small resolutions of singularities of $\overline{P}_n$ and $\overline{Q}_n$.
-Here, a small resolution of singularities means a proper birational morphism from a smooth variety, whose exceptional locus has codimension at least $2$ in the source.
-(For $n \geq 7$, the small resolutions we will construct are in fact not small resolutions in the sense used in intersection homology \cite[\S6.2]{[GM83]} by Remark \ref{remark: not IH small}.)
+Both $\overline{Q}_n$ and $\overline{P}_n$ are singular for $n \geq 4$, but only mildly and in codimension 3, so they are intriguingly close to being nonsingular.
+Thus, it is very natural to ask if there are there good ways to resolve their singularities.
+In this paper, we answer this question by constructing small resolutions of singularities of $\overline{Q}_n$ and $\overline{P}_n$.
+Here, a `small resolution of singularities' means a proper birational morphism from a smooth variety, whose exceptional locus has codimension at least $2$ (see also Remark \ref{remark: not IH small}).

-In fact, the small resolution of $\overline{P}_n$ is the \emph{augmented wonderful variety} corresponding to the graphic matroid of the complete graph $K_n$.
-Augmented wonderful varieties play an important role \cite{[HW17], [BHMPW20a], [BHMPW20b], [EHL22], [LLPP22]} in the major recent developments in the interactions between algebraic geometry and matroid theory.
-They are also resolutions of `matroid' Schubert varieties; however, these resolutions aren't small, so don't include the one we will study.